SHORTLISTED: Jude Gabriel Eveillard, Chloe Kortie, William Lanway, Genesis de Los Santos!!!

-The design criteria outlines key considerations for artists submitting proposals for the public art project at storm drain sites.
+The design CRITERIA outlines key considerations for artists submitting proposals for this public art project at storm drain sites.
 The artwork must be replicable, durable for outdoor conditions, and effective in raising awareness about pollution.
 Paint designed to withstand heat, humidity, and water exposure will be used.

 1. Scale and Fabrication